pivotal-cf/bbr-pcf-pipeline-tasks/README.md

 ---

-## Sample pipelines
+## Example pipelines

-Sample pipelines and secrets are provided as examples of how to run the tasks to back up PAS or PKS.
+Example pipelines and secrets are provided to show how to use these tasks to back up PAS or PKS.

 ### Triggers